adeleke25/complete_ecommerce_aspnet_application/README.md

 ### From Application to Database: When you create, update, or delete data in your application, the changes are sent through the DbContext to the database.
 ### From Database to Application: When you query or read data, the data is fetched from the database and returned to the application through the DbContext.

+##STEPS
+###1.
+Create eticketDbContext class in the Data folder and Inject the base class.
+This is important for this file to be official traslator betwee the C# models & SQL code